hwessels/microMUMMIEfly/README.md

 export PERL5LIB="PathTo/microMUMMIEfly/withouttgsn/scripts:$PERL5LIB
 ```

-Set the microMUMMIE path at the top of the main wrapper script to help all relative paths to be found.
+Set the microMUMMIE path at the top of the main wrapper script *microMUMMIE.pl* to help all relative paths to be found.
 ```ruby
 # add the full microMUMMIE path to help all relative paths to be found
 my $mummie_path = "PathTo/microMUMMIEfly/withouttgsn";